sourceduty/Cosmology/README.md

 > Alex: "*This is my conceptual theory of the universe which opposes The Big Bang Theory.*"

+> "*A dynamic universe with growing and dying stars is more realistic.*"

 #
 ### Related Links